 James is employed as a travelling salesman visiting customers across the UK throughout the day.
 Each day he travels from his home to his office and from there travels to visit his customers.
 He returns to the office after visiting his last customer before travelling home.

 The cost of travel between James’ home and office and any associated subsistence costs incurred on those journeys are not allowable as this is ordinary commuting.
-However the cost of travel and subsistence incurred by James after he leaves the office on his way to his first customer, and the costs incurred in travelling between customers and in returning to the office are all allowable under section 337 as they are incurred in the performance of the duties.
+However, the cost of travel and subsistence incurred by James after he leaves the office on his way to his first customer, and the costs incurred in travelling between customers and in returning to the office are all allowable under section 337 as they are incurred in the performance of the duties.

 Helen is a financial adviser who works 2 ½ days a week at her employer’s office in Reading and 2 ½ days a week at their Oxford office.
-She travel directly from home to both offices apart from the day when she works half a day in Oxford and half a day in Reading.
+She travels directly from home to both offices apart from the day when she works half a day in Oxford and half a day in Reading.
 On those days she travels from home to Oxford and then from Oxford to Reading.
 She travels home directly from Reading.

 Helen does not attend the Oxford or Reading offices for tasks of limited duration or any other temporary purpose.
-She is not entitled to claim relief for any of her home to office travel; as she has two permanent workplaces this is all classed as ‘ordinary commuting’.
+She is not entitled to claim relief for any of her home-to-office travel; as she has two permanent workplaces this is all classed as ‘ordinary commuting’.

 She is however entitled to relief for the cost of travel between Oxford and Reading by virtue of section 337 as this is travel in the performance of the duties.
 The qualifying business journey commences when she leaves the Oxford office and ceases when she arrives at the Reading office.
 She is not entitled to relief for the costs of staying overnight at Oxford or Reading because they are permanent workplaces.

-We work hard to ensure you receive your HMRC travel and subsistence tax refund that you are entitled to.
+We work hard to ensure you receive the HMRC travel and subsistence tax refund that you are entitled to.
 We do not claim for anything you are not entitled to.
 Start your claim now via our online forms or call us on 0151 345 6233 to discuss further.

 What Can I Claim Tax Back On?